 For microcontrollers that have more than 16 address lines, the higher addresses can be connected to Ports A, B, C, D or F and are routed as inputs to the PLDs.
-The address input can be latched by the address strobe (ALE/AS).
+The address input can be latched in the Input Micro⇔Cell by the address strobe (ALE/AS).
 Any input that is included in the DPLD equations for the Main Flash, Boot Flash, or SRAM is considered to be an address input.